To Music Mountain Homepage

 (Courtesy of Les Adams)

-Above is the title lobby card from Johnny Mack Brown's first season at Universal, and the Texas Rangers were featured --- note the mention as "Famed Cowboy Troubadours of Radio".
+Above is the title lobby card from OKLAHOMA FRONTIER (Universal, 1939), one of the entries in Johnny Mack Brown's first season at Universal.
+The Texas Rangers were featured - note the mention as "Famed Cowboy Troubadours of Radio".
 Bob Baker is shown bottom center, and Fuzzy Knight is on the left.

 Filmography - The Texas Rangers